 There is a strong precedent for settlement in Risperdal lawsuits.
-From 2012 to 2013, drug maker Johnson & Johnson settled more than 80 such cases, for undisclosed amounts.
+From 2012 to 2013, drug maker Johnson & Johnson settled more than 80 such cases for undisclosed amounts.
 The most recent confidential settlement occurred on November 2, 2016.

 With 1,600 Risperdal cases yet to go to trial, and the memory of these massive awards fresh in their minds, experts expect J&J will reach settlements in most if not all active Risperdal lawsuits to save themselves time and money.

 Here is a brief history of Risperdal settlements.